drmanan/AlgorithmOdyssey/Chapter-8/README.md

 ## Ethical Considerations in AI
 The rise of AI brings forth ethical dilemmas that are complex and multifaceted.
 We'll examine issues such as the use of autonomous weapons, deepfake technology, and the impact of AI on employment.

 Ethical frameworks and guidelines are crucial in navigating these challenges.
-This ourages a thoughtful exploration of the ethical dimensions of AI and how societies and organizations can make principled decisions in the face of technological advancement.
+This ourages a thoughtful exploring the ethical dimensions of AI and how societies and organizations can make principled decisions in the face of technological advancement.

 ## Algorithmic Accountability
 Accountability is paramount in a world increasingly reliant on algorithms.
 Organizations and developers bear the responsibility of ensuring that algorithms are used ethically and responsibly.